What is the Lacey Act?

 What does “illegally sourced” mean?

-To constitute a Lacy Act violation, a must be taken, harvested, possessed, transported, sold, or exported in violation of an underlying law in the U.S. or a foreign country.
+To constitute a Lacy Act violation, wildlife must be taken, harvested, possessed, transported, sold, or exported in violation of an underlying law in the U.S. or a foreign country.
 Then, it must be traded in the U.S. interstate or foreign commerce.

 The violation of the foreign law does not need to be committed by the person charged with the Lacy Act violation.
 Violations can include taking wildlife from protected areas, taking wildlife without a proper permit, or failing to pay proper royalties or export fees.